EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/openebench_research_software_story.md

 - *Version control*: Both BSC Gitlab and GitHub‑based repositories with clear topic tagging for discoverability.
 - *Code review*: Pull requests are used to ensure changes align with project objectives and maintain quality standards.
-- *Testing and validation*: Benchmarking workflows, maintained by the different scientific communities, are encouraged to include validation and verification of results.
+- *Testing and validation*: Benchmarking workflows, maintained by the different scientific communities (usually in GitHub), are encouraged to include validation and verification of results.
 - *Community feedback*: Issues and discussions capture user feedback, drive prioritisation, and support continuous improvement across releases.

 ## Developer Community